 I (Bo) draw from a variety of different modalities to form an integrated approach that can be adapted to your needs and preference.
 So that might involve an in-depth exploration of your past, or something that is more action oriented and behavioural.
 Or perhaps both at different points in the counselling process.
 My aim is to work collaboratively with you to help you (re)discover your own inner compass and wisdom.

-I hold a Postgraduate diploma in Other Centred counselling from the Tariki Institute, as well as a certificate in Counselling Psychology.
+I hold a Postgraduate diploma in Other Centred counselling and psychotherapy from the Tariki Institute, as well as a certificate in Counselling Psychology.
 Other therapeutic trainings I have completed include: Mindfulness approaches and ACT (Acceptance and Commitment Therapy) and Sensorimotor psychotherapy for trauma and working with sexual trauma and rape.

 Other elements of my background that influence the way I work: